 The Kyiv independent: The risks of a war are immense.
 How concerning is it that the worst might happen, that Ukraine may lose the war or that this winter could be the worst ever since the full-scale invasion began?

 Holger Muent: There is a catastrophic risk, but we at the EBRD are confident that this will not happen, because we wouldn’t be investing $1.5 billion in Ukraine every year.
 The power situation is a serious concern, and we are focusing our operations on it.
-We invest a lot of resources every year to improve the resilience and reconstruction in the sector.
+We invest a lot of resources every year to improve the resilience and reconstruction in the energy sector.

 This deal actually creates efficiency by creating redundant systems.
 It takes less energy to transmit data via fiber than radio signal.
 You can also increase network efficiency by using a larger variety of paths to route data.
 The energy consumption is reduced by choosing the best route for data.
 It’s not a guarantee against catastrophic risks, but it helps to reduce power outages, and in general, the load on energy sector.